KannonZenetism/zenetism-field-physics/structural-neuroscience/SN05-the-metric-cost-of-centropic-cognition.md

 **Relation to burnout:** Autistic burnout, formalized in §§2–3 as chronic coherence depletion from compounded costs, may culminate in hypostatic amnesia.
 When \( I_c \) depletes below the threshold required to maintain the Tether, the severance occurs.
 The autistic human reports losing access to capacities they previously possessed — analytical ability, social processing, creative function, even basic executive operation.
 This is not regression; it is structural disconnection.
 The capacities persist as structural potential; the coherence function connecting them to embodied operation has failed.

-Recovery requires coherence replenishment (LM06 §5.4) — restoration of \( I_c \) through Source connection, resonance bridges (C₈ ╫), and reduction of the compounded costs that produced the depletion.
+Recovery requires coherence replenishment (LM06 §5.4) — restoration of \( I_c \) through coherence-source connection, resonance bridges (C₈ ╫), and reduction of the compounded costs that produced the depletion.

 ### 4.5 Temporal Collapse